 Join us for a Fall Pilgrimage that will feature a special opportunity to interact with one of the country’s top genealogists, who will be our guide as we visit the acclaimed Genealogy Center (and its Discovery Center) at the Allen County Public Library in Fort Wayne.
 This visit will include advice about discovering ancestral stories and a tour of the library’s fine book collections of Lincoln and Native American material and rare Bibles.
 Our trip to the state’s second largest city also will include a backstage tour of the historic Embassy Theatre, where we will enjoy a pipe organ performance; a tour of Indiana’s most stunning county courthouse, and a visit to a distinctive mansion.

-Enjoy commentary from pilgrimage chairman Nelson Price on the motor coach on the drive south.
+Enjoy commentary from pilgrimage chairman Nelson Price on the motor coach on the drive north.

-Price: $165 (Includes transportation, luncheon, light dinner reception, admissions,
+Price: $154 (Includes transportation, luncheon, evening snack, admissions,

 gratuities & donations to sites and driver)

 Lunch only at the Old Gas House: $25 (limited availability; reservation and pre-payment required)